timswhatever/TKMultiviewer/README.md

 View (almost) unlimited streams for both Twitch and Kick, at the same time.

 Small project I occasionally update, still learning JS and CSS.
 Definitely not the best it could be.
+If you want to see 7tv, betterTTV, and frankerfaceZ emotes in chat, I recommend installing betterTTV and enabling emotes from all of those platforms.

 To-do:
 - [x] Chat box